Skip to content

 Blogging for business is arguably the best type of content for marketing.
 A blog typically lives on a website and can attract lots of search traffic because they're topic specific and full of rich content.

-Once you know how to write a blog post, publish frequently and provide high value content that answers a persons’ search query better than your competitors.
-When you align your content with the needs or challenges of the visitor, your post will grow in the search results and produce better leads.
+Once you know how to write a blog post, publish frequently and provide high-value content that answers a person’s search query better than your competitors.
+When you align your content with the visitor's needs or challenges, your post will grow in the search results and produce better leads.

 When starting out with your blog, be careful to avoid common blogging mistakes such as typos or not writing to the needs of your audience.
 These items can cost you visitors and worse search rankings.

-Follow best practices before posting a new article and check out blog post tips when you need to refresh an old post with new ideas.
-Creating great content plus following a few rules can have a big impact in search.
+Follow best practices before posting a new article, and check out blog post tips when you need to refresh an old post with new ideas.
+Creating great content plus following a few rules can greatly impact search.

 Learn how to Optimize your Blog for SEO.